Vaibhavkumar5158/50daychallenge/README.md

 This initiative encourages discipline, consistency, and technical growth, helping students prepare for product-based and service-based company placements.

-📍 Open to senior batches (2022 & 2023) of VIT Bhopal 📈 Goal: Improve coding logic, problem-solving, and readiness for real-world interviews
+📍 Open to senior batches (2022 & 2023) of VIT Bhopal 📈 Goal: Improve coding logic, problem-solving, and readiness for real-world interview